A History of Solar Activity over Millennia: Variability of Solar Activity Over Millennia

 \subsubsection{The modern episode of active sun}

-We are presently living in a period of very high sun activity with a level of activity that is unprecedentedly high for the last few centuries covered by direct solar observation.
-The sunspot number was growing rapidly between 1900 and 1940, with more than a doubling average group sunspot number, and has remained at that high level until now (see Figure~\ref{Fig:SA}).
-Note that growth comes entirely from raising the cycle maximum amplitude, while sunspot activity always returns to a very low level around solar cycle minima.
-While the average group sunspot number for the period 1750\,--\,1900 was 35$\pm$9 (39$\pm$6, if the Dalton minimum in 1797\,--\,1828 is not counted), it stands high at the level of 75$\pm$3 since 1950.
-Therefore the modern active sun episode, which started in the 1940s, can be regarded as the modern grand maximum of solar activity, as opposed to a grand minimum \citep{wilson88a}.
+{In the last decades we were living in a period of a very active sun} with a level of activity that is unprecedentedly high for the last few centuries covered by direct solar observation.
+The sunspot number was growing rapidly between 1900 and 1940, with more than a doubling average group sunspot number, and has remained at that high level until recently (see Figure~\ref{Fig:SA}).
+Note that growth comes mostly from raising the cycle maximum amplitude, while sunspot activity always returns to a very low level around solar cycle minima.
+While the average group sunspot number for the period 1750\,--\,1900 was 35~\textpm~9 (39~\textpm~6, if the Dalton minimum in 1797\,--\,1828 is not counted), it stands high at the level of 75~\textpm~3 for 1950\,--\,2000.
+Therefore, the modern active sun episode, which started in the 1940s, can be regarded as the modern grand maximum of solar activity, as opposed to a grand minimum \citep{wilson88a}.
+As first shown by \citet{usoskin_PRL_03} and \citet{solanki_Nat_04}, such high activity episodes occur quite seldom.

+However, as we can securely say now, after the very weak solar minimum in 2008\,--\,2009 \citep[e.g.,][]{gibson11}, solar activity returns to its normal moderate level, or perhaps even to a low-activity stage, comparable to the Dalton minimum in the turn of 18\,--\,19th centuries \citep[e.g.,][]{lockwood11}.
+Thus, the high activity episode known as the Modern grand maximum is over.

 Is such high solar activity typical or is it something extraordinary?
-While it is broadly agreed that the present active sun episode is a special phenomenon, the question of how (a)typical such upward bumps are from ``normal'' activity is a topic of hot debate.
+While it is broadly agreed that the modern active sun episode is a special phenomenon, the question of how (a)typical such upward bumps are from ``normal'' activity is a topic of hot debate.